To register interest in becoming a tutor or Casual Relief Teacher (CRT) in 2022, see registration instructions at the bottom of this page.

 Information on VIT registered teacher salaries is available on:

-Recruitment Online Portal (ROL).
+Recruitment Online (ROL).
 This will allow schools to access your information throughout the school year to meet their tutor recruitment needs.

 eduPay.
 Once logged into eduPay, click the 'Careers' tile, followed by the 'School Jobs' tile to navigate to ROL.